 • Ginger & garlic: Fresh ginger and garlic are both used to add a zippy punch of flavor.
 To make things easier you can buy the pre-peeled garlic and use ginger paste.

 • Soy sauce: Traditional soy sauce works great if you are not avoiding soy or gluten.
-Tamari Sauce is my favorite soy sauce substitution if you are gluten-free.
-Finally, liquid coconut aminos are free from gluten and soy and make a great Whole30 and Paleo substitute.
+Tamari Sauce is my favorite soy sauce substitution if you are gluten-free; liquid coconut aminos also work well.
 Use low sodium soy sauce if you are watching your sodium intake.

 • Sesame Oil: Do not leave this very important ingredient out!
 It gives this dish a unique flavor.